Oz Academy Openweight Championship

 The Oz Academy Openweight Championship is a women's professional wrestling championship owned by the Oz Academy promotion.
 The reigning champion is referred to as the "Wizard of Oz".
 The championship, which is situated at the top of Oz Academy's championship hierarchy, was introduced on March 10, 2007, when Aja Kong defeated Chikayo Nagashima in the finals of a tournament to become the inaugural champion.

 Reigns

 Aja Kong was the first champion in the title's history.
 She also holds the records for most reigns, with three.
 Akino holds the record for the longest reign, at 537 days, achieved on her first reign.
 Mio Shirai's only reign of four hours and two minutes is the shortest in the title's history.
-Overall, there have been twenty-nine reigns shared among eighteen different wrestlers.
-Mio Momono is the current champion in her first reign.
+Overall, there have been a total of thirty-three reigns shared among twenty different wrestlers.
+Hiroyo Matsumoto is the current champion in her second reign.